dmatscheko/sslserver/README.md

 - If compiled and executed on Linux, the server drops all privileges and jails itself in the `./jail` subdirectory.

-### Timer and shutdown

-- Loads all SSL certificates at startup and retrieves their expiration time.
-- If configured to do so, the web server terminates a configured duration before the first SSL certificate expires.
-- In this case, you have to restart the server with a script, it then creates a new Let's Encrypt certificate.

 ## Build and run

     go run .